xtry/Coinbase-market-feed-application/README.md

 For robustness:
 * I use OOP approach
 * Python software engineering best practices: async calls, private function visibilities, type hints
-* I do validation at both server and client sides:
+* I do validation at both server and client sides.
+Generally I can state, if the data is incomplete, has empty or non-meaningful values to convert (i.e. to float) then the application throws an error and halts (strict approach).
+Despite this configuration, I'm able to receive continuous valid data stream from both the `real data feed` and from the `mock data feed` too.
   * server:
     * _check and validate_ the `subsctiption` message that is received from the client (while building up the connection)
   * client: